 These are available in sizes to cover a 2’x2′ or 2’x4′ light fixture in an existing ceiling grid.

 Acoustic Door seal kits install around the door jamb and at the bottom of the door.
-These products close gaps and provide an air tight seal against the door, preventing the sound from passing.
+These products close gaps and provide an air tight seal against the door, preventing the sound from passing, which is a key component of speech privacy.

 In addition to be above materials, any seams or gaps in the construction of the room may be sealed with OSI® SC-175 Acoustical Caulk.
 This helps block sound transmission by sealing gaps and non-moving joints between the drywall and windows, doors and electrical boxes.